Our Educators

 Monica Climaco

-monica climaco (she/they) believes her purpose on earth is to enjoy life, on her own terms, being as true to herself as possible. and she believes in helping people with the same purpose, the same desire.
+monica (she/they) believes her purpose on earth is to enjoy life, on her own terms, being as true to herself as possible. to be who she's meant to be, do what she's meant to do, live the life she's meant to live. and she works to support people with the same purpose, the same desire for themselves.

 monica's work as a somatic practitioner is an interweaving of movement, connection with nature, community care, free writing, play, improv, ceremony, and other spiritual and creative modalities. they root and ground in radical embodied authenticity, sovereignty, pleasure, and aliveness as the foundations for healing, transformation, and collective liberation.

-as a survivor of suicide attempts, still living with suicidality, monica is also dedicated to providing support and safe haven for fellow survivors who are strengthening their relationships with their reasons to stay, especially within societal constructs that give so many reasons to go. monica is a queer, neurodivergent, immigrant person of color.
+as a survivor of suicide attempts, still living with suicidality, monica is also devoted to providing support for fellow survivors who are strengthening their relationships with their reasons to stay, especially within societal constructs that give so many reasons to go. monica is a queer, neurodivergent, immigrant person of color. want to work with her? please read the letter at the link below for how + more info.

 Samantha Magnolia